Mississippi under a state of emergency after severe storms

-MEMPHIS, Tenn. — Mississippi Governor Phil Bryant has declared a state of emergency after severe storms moved across the state early Saturday morning.
+Mississippi Governor Phil Bryant declared a state of emergency Saturday afternoon while damages across the state were being assessed.

-According to the Governor’s Facebook page, the storms have caused major damages and flooding continues to threaten parts of the state.
+According to the Governor's Facebook page, flooding continues to threaten parts of the state.

 A tornado hit several homes in the 4000-5000 blocks of Highway 4 West in Marshall County, the Marshall County Fire Department confirmed to WREG.